miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Unified formatting of newspaper articles and improved GUI issues.

 Graphics:
-+Restored Nosferatu eyeballs, female Gangrel idle and six hand skins.
++Restored Nosferatu eyeballs, many clan idles and several hand skins.
 +Made Malkavians see shaking cables and improved notes readability.
 +Added elevator button lights and arrows and improved traffic lights.
 +Improved rain and inspection effects and restored many particles.
 +Added missing steam to clinic, Ocean House, Vesuvius and Hollywood.
-+Included desectable eye replacer mod and added blood to beheading.
++Included eye replacer, bloodlines logo and added blood to beheading.
 Fixed frozen hunter and Gangrel warform models on character sheet.
 Corrected and added landmark names and icons of bus and sewer maps.
 Swapped location labels of the missing sewer map with worldmap ones.